teamavidya/ctf/2015_whitehat_quals/mui_ne[web200]/README.md

 ## Solution

-To exploit the filtering we just using hex value of "secret" in the url
+To exploit the filtering we just use the hex value of "secret" in the url:

 ```
 %73%65%63%72%65%74.php